1ramihamada/1ramihamada.github.io/projects/3d-printing.md

        style="max-width: 1000px; display: block; margin: 0 auto;">
 </figure>

-## Custom Firmware Modifications
+## Custom Firmware Modifications (Prusa firmware, C/C++)
-I modified the stock Prusa firmware to support the non-standard hardware and thermal behavior required for liquid metal printing.
-Because gallium solidifies near room temperature and becomes unstable if overheated, the printer’s default assumptions for thermoplastic extrusion had to be adjusted.
+I modified Prusa firmware to support syringe-based liquid metal extrusion and an external heater.
+Gallium operates in a narrow temperature window, so the printer’s default thermoplastic assumptions led to false faults and unstable deposition until the control and safety behavior were adjusted.

-- **Thermal Handling:** Firmware temperature limits and safety checks were modified to support an external heating element on the syringe body without triggering fault conditions.
+- **Thermal Saftey Behavior:** Updated temperature limits and fault checks so an external heater could be used without triggering temperature errors, while keeping safety protections intact.
-- **Kinematic Tuning:** Acceleration and jerk parameters were reduced to account for the added mass of the syringe assembly, minimizing vibrations that caused trace breakage.
+- **Kinematic Tuning:** Reduced acceleration/jerk limits to account for the heavier syringe toolhead and cut down vibration that caused trace breakage during fast moves.
 - **Sensor Calibration:** Thermistor tables and motion limits were updated to reflect the custom heating hardware and modified extruder geometry.

 ## Calibration and Path Optimization